fort-major/msq/README.md

 * demo shop project
 * make spoilers closed by default
 * load data in two iterations: query -> certified
+* loader & header to html
+* rearrange the layout so it stretches

 * payment page + fees
 * donation page